Date of birth: 5 August 1976

 • Skonto claimed the 2010 championship and Pahars replaced Starkovs at the helm the next year.
 His first term in the hot seat brought the Latvian Cup and a runners-up finish in the First Division, though Pahars soon left as Skonto were suffering off-the-pitch problems.

 • Pahars was out of football for just two months before taking charge of Latvia's U21 side.
-His tenure lasted a solitary game as Starkovs' unexpected decision to step down as senior team boss last summer prompted the younger man's immediate promotion on a contract until 2018.
+His tenure lasted a solitary game as Starkovs' unexpected decision to step down as senior team boss in summer 2013 prompted the younger man's immediate promotion on a contract until 2018.